-- (103) Reciprocal rights are of particular importance in the reciprocal access model.
-For example, where co-investors are individually and separately responsible for the deployment of specific parts of the network, reciprocal rights of access to the co-invested infrastructure should be granted for the purposes of providing services downstream, including to end-users37.
-However, reciprocal rights may also be relevant in other co-investment models. - (104) Annex IV requires that if a co-investment vehicle is created, it shall provide access to the network to all co-investors, whether directly or indirectly, on an equivalence of inputs basis and in accordance with fair and reasonable terms and conditions.
-This implies that the terms of access should be non-discriminatory between co-investors, irrespective of their value share38. - (105) In principle, where reciprocal rights are granted between equal co-investors, the terms should be identical.
-Any differences should be objectively justified.
-For example, as discussed under point b (i), differences in terms may be justified to reflect differences in the level of risk accepted and agreed upon by the individual co-investors.
+- (109) Reciprocal rights are of particular importance in the reciprocal access model.
+For example, where co-investors are individually and separately responsible for the deployment of specific parts of the network, reciprocal rights of access to the co-invested infrastructure should be granted for the purposes of providing services downstream, including to end-users.
+However, reciprocal rights may also be relevant in other co-investment models. - (110) Annex IV requires that if a co-investment vehicle is created, it shall provide access to the network to all co-investors, whether directly or indirectly, on an equivalence of inputs basis and in accordance with fair and reasonable terms and conditions.
+This implies that the terms of access should be non-discriminatory between co-investors, irrespective of their value share..